Dyspnea is the medical term for difficulty breathing or shortness of breath. It is a symptom of many conditions that affect the respiratory system.

-Shortness of breath can range from mild and temporary to serious and long-lasting.
+Shortness of breath can range from mild and temporary to serious and long lasting.
 It is sometimes difficult to diagnose and treat dyspnea because there can be many different causes.

 Signs that a person is experiencing dyspnea include:

-- shortness of breath after exertion or due to a medical condition
+- shortness of breath after exertion

 - labored breathing